Announcement

 Please read our Health & Safety Guidelines for In-Person Gatherings for more information about how we are addressing Covid-19.

-The JPP/JSP requires in-person attendance to participate.
+The JPP/JSP requires in-person attendance to participate in in-person weekends.
 Livestreaming is not available for in-person classes and group meetings.

-In the event that meeting in-person is not an option due to the COVID pandemic, the entire cohort will meet on Zoom.
+In the event that meeting in-person is not an option due to COVID, the entire cohort will meet on Zoom.

 CEs are included in the price of tuition for all students.